Why is Drinking Water Important and How Much Water Should You Drink

 14. Water keeps amniotic fluid volume levels up during pregnancy

-Drinking enough water is instrumental in upping the levels of amniotic fluid.
+According to our pre-natal and post-natal nutrition dietitians, drinking enough water is instrumental in upping the levels of amniotic fluid.

 Too little amniotic fluid, which thins the amniotic sac, can create complications during pregnancy.